wimhaanstra/emproto/README.md

 Add `dump` (to any command) to dump incoming and outgoing datagrams (note: once logged in, you'll get more info but the EVSE's password will be present in the dumped datagrams, so don't copy-paste them to the internet).

-To login, set a password like this:
+To log in, set a password like this:
 ```bash
 npx tsx clitest EC311S=123456
 ```
 "EC311S" in this example is the model name of the charger, but you can use any part of the serial, brand or model.
-The CLI runner will try to login using the 6-digit password on the first matching EVSE.
+The CLI runner will try to log in using the 6-digit password on the first matching EVSE.
 If login is successful, the password will also be persisted in ~/evses.json, so you can just run `npx tsx clitest` next time and see the EVSE's detail info without needing to specify the password again.
-For EVSEs that the CLI runner can login to, it will also print the "lines" (plugs, connectors) that are available on the EVSE with that charging status.
+For EVSEs that the CLI runner can log in to, it will also print the "lines" (plugs, connectors) that are available on the EVSE with that charging status.
 Most will have just one line.

 To show info of a specific EVSE, use the same type of filter as for login:
 ```bash
 npx tsx clitest EC311S
 ```

 To start a session, use the `start=<amps>` command, specifying the maximum amperage to use.
-You can specify a filter to run the command on a specific EVSE; otherwise the first online EVSE that the CLI runner can login to will be used.
+You can specify a filter to run the command on a specific EVSE; otherwise the first online EVSE that the CLI runner can log in to will be used.
 ```bash
 npx tsx clitest start=6